cmarincia/ketansingh.me/content/posts/pipeline-pattern-in-go-part-1.md

 ```

-We can observe here that stage consumes the input, processes it and returns the same type for further stages.
+We can observe here that stage consumes the input, processes it and returns the same type for further stage processing.

 ## Concurrent Pipelines